jasonadamyoung/jqplot-rails/README.md

 ## Versioning

-Unless otherwise noted, the outfielding-jqplot-rails version should match the jqplot distribution version included.
+Unless otherwise noted, the outfielding-jqplot-rails version should match the jqplot distribution version included (as of 1.0.5, i'm leaving off the release revision, at least for now)

 ## LICENSE